ekuric/ioscale/io-generic/io-README.md

 # Generic I/O Tests

-This directory contains FIO (Flexible I/O Tester) performance testing scripts for virtual machines.
+This directory contains FIO (Flexible I/O Tester) performance testing scripts for linux virtual machines.
+Tested with virtual machines however it will work with any linux machine if below pre-requesties are satisfied.

 ### Step 1: Create Test VMs